awsdocs/amazon-workdocs-user-guide/doc_source/client_file_versions.md

-# File Versions<a name="client_file_versions"></a>
+# Viewing File Versions<a name="client_file_versions"></a>

-If more than one version of a file has been uploaded, you can select the version to view by performing the following steps:
+If more than one version of a file has been uploaded, you can select the version to view by performing the following steps\.

 **To open a specific version of a file**